Brocklii/Brocklli.github.io/_posts/2018-01-01-code-graveyard.md

 >2.
 I have since graduated.

 It may be possible for you to request to see the code yourself as someone not attending CSU, looking to hire me, or a friend looking to satisfy your curiosity.
 Thank you for understanding :)

-**Liability Waiver**
----> I'm not responsible for YOUR academic dishonesty if you choose to hack my files and website to find these coding projects because I refuse to remove the links due to the sheer amount of work it would take to do and undue such actions.
-I will just hide the links themselves.

 R.I.P. >Project Name here<
 ==========================